ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### DQN

-In 2013 a small London startup published a paper where an agent based on Q-Learning was able to reach a superhuman level of performance in three Atari games
+In 2013 a small London startup published a paper
+- an agent based on Q-Learning
+- superhuman level of performance in three Atari games

 In 2014 Google purchased DeepMind for around £400M

-This is for a company with **no product, no revenue, no customers and a few world class employees**
+This is for a company with
+- **no product
+- no revenue
+- no customers
+- a few world class employees**

 ---

 ![fig](assets/images/section_3/2013_atari.png)